xmengkinaxis/CPP/System Design Interview Checklist.md

   - Show you can **decide based on requirements, not just list pros/cons**.

 - **Trade-off Checklist for System Design Interviews**: Whenever you compare two (or more) design choices, walk through these dimensions:
+  - **Reliability & Availability**
+    - ✅ Does this design avoid single points of failure?
+    - ✅ Can it survive machine crashes or network failures?
+    - ⚠️ How much replication is needed?

   - **Performance**
     - ✅ Does this reduce latency? (speed of one request)
     - ✅ Does this improve throughput? (number of requests per second)